nikolay-shenkov/blog/_posts/2020-07-12-data-processing-dask.md

 ### Dask DataFrames API != Pandas API

-The Dask DataFrame API implements a large subset of the Pandas API, but of course not all operations are supported.
+The Dask DataFrame API implements a large subset of the Pandas API, but of course some parts are missing.
 Some operations are not implemented because of the data model: Dask DataFrames are partitioned along the rows.
 Operations such as `transpose` cannot be implemented efficiently because that would require partitioning along columns as well.

-This also means that using some operations that *are implemented* requires more thought when using.
+This also means that using operations that *are implemented* requires more thought with Dask.
 For example, setting the DataFrame index can be costly because it might require shuffling data across partitions.
 However, it might be worth it if we later take advantage of the index to perform fast lookups.
 For example, for the reviews dataset, it might be worth to do `reviews.set_index('review_id')` if we plan on joining `reviews` with another table on `review_id`.

 ### Dask-ML